Galichen/MDSVC/README.md

-# MSVC
+# MDSVC
-A Matlab code for the minimum  distribution machine for support vector clustering.
+A Matlab code for the minimum  distribution  for support vector clustering.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% %%

 clc
 close all

-addpath(genpath('MSVC-CD'))
+addpath(genpath('MDSVC-CD'))
 %% %%%------------------------kernel MSVC----------------------%%%

 load('iris.mat');